geoffreysessums/CustomEmailsV2/README.md

 CustomEmailsV2 produces output files in SMTP format suitable for sending personalized emails to customers with a balance on their accounts.
 Generated source files are prefixed with a "g".
 Also, generated emails are placed in a subordinate directory named "Emails".
 If that directory already exists, then all of its contents are removed; otherwise, the directory is created.

+## What I Learned

+* How to use BASH to generate directories and files
+* How to use AWK to for pattern matching and file processing
+* How to use SED to transform email templates into email files suitable for personalized emails

 ## Testing

 Several files are included for testing: